 Median starting salary for our graduates, with some graduates starting at more than $100k

 Software Engineering Research at RIT's Global Cybersecurity Institute

 As software becomes ever more common in everything from airplanes to appliances, there is an increasing demand for professionals who can develop high-quality, cost-effective software systems.
 Students learn principles and techniques for the construction of complex and evolving software systems as well as issues affecting software architecture, design, and implementation.
 Additional topics include project management, planning, quality assurance, and product maintenance.

-Encompasses technical issues affecting software architecture, design, and implementation as well as process issues that address project management, planning, quality assurance, and product maintenance.
+A software development degree that encompasses technical issues affecting software architecture, design, and implementation as well as process issues that address project management, planning, quality assurance, and product maintenance.

 Students in disciplines with a heavy reliance on software applications may be interested in pursuing a minor in software engineering.
 The minor provides a broad view of the software engineering landscape including introductory material and fundamentals in design and process.
 Students deepen their software design skills and learn techniques for working on a productive software engineering team by choosing electives in design or process to gain a deeper understanding of one of these areas, or they may choose to balance their courses for a broad view of both topics.

 Welcome to RIT and the Department of Software Engineering (SE) in the Golisano College of Computing & Information Sciences!
 Here is where all incoming undergraduate and transfer students can find SE Academic Day information, Math Placement exam and FAQS.

 RIT Software Engineering was First in the U.S.